lmotte/controlled-sde-learn/README.md

 ## Overview

-This repository provides a Python implementation for estimating the coefficients of controlled stochastic differential equations (SDEs).
+controlled-sde-learn is a Python library designed to estimate the coefficients of controlled stochastic differential equations (SDEs).
 The approach leverages kernel methods and Fokker-Planck equation matching to estimate the drift and diffusion coefficients from a data set of controlled sample paths with random controls.